Best Cradle Cap Shampoo: Top Picks to Soothe Your Baby’s Scalp

 How does cradle cap shampoo work?

-Regularly washing your baby's hair with a cradle cap shampoo or a mild baby shampoo can help to loosen scaly patches to improve the appearance.
+Regularly washing your baby's hair with shampoos for cradle cap or a mild baby shampoo can help to loosen scaly patches to improve the appearance.
 It can also help to remove excess oil from your baby's scalp.

 Washing your baby's hair once a day will help to remove scales and prevent more from building up.
 Once the cradle cap appears to have cleared, wash your little one's hair every two to three days to prevent it from resurfacing.